Jackson’s Bay, 1874-1879: Resolutely Untamed

 In his last statement to the commission, wedged within a report on geology and analysis of minerals, Macfarlane introduced the notion that the Poles’ suffering stemmed from the lack of a church:

 … the religious difficulty—especially with the women—had a great deal to do with the discontent.
 Those of them who refused to land from the “Waipara,” and who were subsequently taken back to Hokitika, told me plainly that they would not live in a place where there was neither church nor priest.
 Taking it for granted that we are bound to respect the religious opinions and scruples of those who may come amongst us, and having learned sufficient of their habits and modes of living at Home, and how entirely they lean upon and are guided by their religious teacher in all matters, whether spiritual or temporal, to know that a priest having their confidence, and to whom they could resort for advice in their difficulties, was an essential element to their success as settlers.
-This opinion is based upon my own observation, and upon conversations held with the Rev. Father Binsfeld while on a prolonged visit to Jackson’s Bay.106
+This opinion is based upon my own observation, and upon conversations held with the Rev. Father Binsfeld while on a prolonged visit to Jackson’s Bay.110

 __________

-All the residents agreed that Jackson’s Bay needed a jetty—still not built by the time the 1879 commission sat.
-Numerous applications to Wellington for permission to build it fell away until public works minister Macandrew visited Jackson’s Bay in March 1878, and apparently gave his verbal approval to Macfarlane, with the instruction to “push it as quickly as I can.”
-That instruction clashed with Macfarlane’s submission of the building plans to a Mr Blackett in Wellington, who took the word of a Captain Fairchild of the hinemoa, who said the “work will not stand.”
-The jetty build stopped after barely 40 metres, and cut piles stacked near the site remained unused.107
+Macfarlane said that when Public Works minister Macandrew visited Jackson’s Bay in March 1878, he gave the resident agent his verbal approval for a jetty, with the directive to “push it as quickly as I can,” a directive that was overridden when Macfarlane submitted building plans to a Mr Blackett in Wellington, who believed a Captain Fairchild of the hinemoa, that the “work will not stand.”
+The jetty build stopped after barely 40 metres, and cut piles stacked near the site remained unused.111

 A telegram dated 10 July 1878 from the immigration under-secretary:

 … engineers and practical persons advise that wharf at Jackson's Bay, if erected to stand, would cost £2,500 [£1,000 more than the original estimate].
-Under these circumstances there are no funds available, and work cannot be proceeded with.108
+Under these circumstances there are no funds available, and work cannot be proceeded with.112

 _______________